Tax Strategy and Governance

 Temenos may utilise tax incentives (e.g. research and development credits) and also plan its business operations to achieve economic and tax efficiency, which are made available by the laws and regulations of a jurisdiction, provided they are aligned with its business or operational activities.

 Temenos supports the OECD international tax reform work on Base Erosion and Profit Shifting (BEPS).
-In 2020, Temenos disclosed the group’s Country-by-Country Report to the relevant tax authorities in the Temenos group.
+Each year, Temenos submits its Group Country-by-Country Report to the relevant tax authorities.

 Temenos sees compliance with tax legislation as key to managing our tax risk.
 Temenos employs both regional and functional tax professionals that are experienced in identifying and managing tax risk.
 The internal tax team will seek the input of external advisors when appropriate.
 The approach is to ensure Temenos is compliant and understands its responsibilities with regard to tax.